gabegera/Tetris/README.md

 <img width="360" height="720" alt="Tetris" src="https://github.com/user-attachments/assets/8e07ff0a-cfbe-4909-ad90-35cc82646cce" />

 # Controls
-* A and D or Left and Right to move the block.
+* A and D or Left and Right to move the Shape.
 * W or Up to drop the Shape.
 * S or Down to to lower the Shape.
 * Space to Rotate the Shape.